PatRobertson.com - M.

 relief in under-served countries, undertook

-mission in 1994.
+its first mission in 1994.
 The program sends volunteer teams

-of doctors, dentists, other health care professionals
+of doctors, dentists, other health care professionals,

 and support staff on one- to two-week missions.